Frequently Asked Questions

 Critical thinking and good organizational skills along with the ability to work with the public and handle multiple tasks and basic computer skills are required.

-Upon successful completion of the Edmonds CC training program, students will apply to the Washington State Department of Health Board of Pharmacy for their Pharmacy Technician license.
+Upon successful completion of the Edmonds College training program, students will apply to the Washington State Department of Health Board of Pharmacy for their Pharmacy Technician license.
 There is a fee (approximately $50) for this application that will include a criminal history background check.
 There is an annual renewal fee.

 What is a Pharmacy Assistant?